LakshmanKishore/colorNamePrediction/readme.md

 - Utilizes a K-Nearest Neighbors algorithm for color name prediction.
 - Provides color naming for approximately 865 different shades.
 - Offers an interactive and user-friendly interface.
+- Learn more about the project in my [blog post](https://lakshman007bff.hashnode.dev/color-name-prediction-a-simple-perfect-guide-to-live-machine-learning-with-knn).

 You can experience the application in action by watching the [live demo](https://lakshmankishore.github.io/colorNamePrediction/).